goFrendiAsgard/zaruba/README.md

 # 📜 Getting started

+## Additional prerequisites

 Before getting started, it is recommended to have `docker`, `kubectl`, `helm`, and `pulumi` installed.
-To install those prerequisites, please visit their websites:
+To install those prerequisites, you can visit their websites or simply invoke `zaruba install`.

+To see whether you need to install those pre-requisites or not, you can use this guide:

 * [docker](https://www.docker.com/get-started) is needed to build, pull or push images.
 You also need docker if you want to run your application as a container.
 * [kubectl](https://kubernetes.io/docs/home/#learn-how-to-use-kubernetes) is needed to access your kubernetes cluster.